 The region has more than 190km of coastline dotted with beaches, walking tracks, picnic spots, and spectacular scenery.
 Its proximity to Melbourne together with its natural beauty makes the Mornington Peninsula a popular tourism destination, drawing visitors from all over the world.

 The Mornington Peninsula has something to delight every visitor, particularly those who appreciate the great outdoors.
 There are beaches, historic sites, bushland, food and wine, scenic drives, hikes, and bike rides… and who could forget the mineral hot springs.
 It can be hard to know where to start when planning a visit.
 The Mornington Peninsula isn’t referred to as Melbourne’s playground for nothing.
 It’s an opportunity to get away from it all and be immersed in nature.

 Explore the white, sandy beaches of Port Phillip to the northwest or the mangrove-lined boardwalks of the Western Port beaches.
 The ocean-side beaches provide breathtaking views and sea breezes, with crashing waves, rippling dunes, and countless species of native wildlife.

 Explore Mornington Peninsula Coastal Bushland

 The peninsula has nearly 100 walking trails and over 30 bicycle paths, ranging from easy excursions to challenging uphill climbs.
 You can choose between inland bush or coastal pathways while exploring the peninsula.

 While it’s hard to play favourites in a place as scenic as the Mornington Peninsula, Arthurs Seat State Park, which sits at the highest point of the peninsula, is a pretty special spot.
-The 314-metre summit offers unbeatable panoramic ocean views.
-On a clear day, you can see all the way back to the city from Arthurs Seat summit.
+The 314-meter summit offers unbeatable panoramic ocean views.
+On a clear day, you can see all the way back to the city from the Arthurs Seat summit.

 Soak in the Hot Springs